 - Double-occupancy rooms: these are the same as #2 (above) but with common toilet and shower facilities located a short distance away.

 - Tent space (bring own tent and equipment).
 In case of harsh weather, you will have the option of using a bunk bed inside a large shared cabin.

 - RV or camper space (Add $20 to the registration fee for this option.)

-- For special needs only: There are a limited number of single rooms.
+- For special needs only: There are a limited number of single rooms with adjacent toilet and shower.
 These will be assigned to members of our retreat community who are holding on-site responsibilities, e.g. teachers, retreat managers, etc. In addition, retreatants with health issues requiring special accommodation may request a single room.
-These rooms will be assigned by May 1 according to the greatest perceived need.
-Select the single room option in the registration form as your first choice and email email@example.com to inform us of your special need and whether you intend to withdraw your application if we are unable to assign a single room to you by May 1.
+These rooms will be assigned by April 24 according to the greatest perceived need.
+Select the single room option in the registration form as your first choice and email email@example.com to inform us of your special need and whether you intend to withdraw your application if we are unable to assign a single room to you by April 24.
 Your registration fee will be fully refunded if you withdraw because we are unable to assign you a single room.

 Meals are vegetarian.
 There will be (a) lactose-free, (b) wheat-free, and (c) gluten-free options available upon request.
 Please be sure to indicate any of these preferences on the application form.
 While you are welcome to indicate other dietary requests, the cooks may or may not be able to accommodate them.
 A small refrigerator is designated for storage of retreatants' special dietary needs, including cooked or ready-to-eat animal protein products.
 Coffee, tea and light snacks are available throughout the day.

 As part of this retreat community, each retreatant will be invited to take on a chore to support the day-to-day functioning of the retreat.
 Please indicate any limitations (e.g. difficulty standing while washing dishes, etc.) that might preclude you from undertaking specific "yogi jobs".